EXCLUSIVE-Trump to add China's SMIC and CNOOC to defense blacklist -sources

 It was not immediately clear when the new tranche, would be published in the Federal Register.
 But the list comprises China Construction Technology Co Ltd and China International Engineering Consulting Corp, in addition to Semiconductor Manufacturing International Corp (SMIC) and China National Offshore Oil Corp (CNOOC), according to the document and three sources.

+CNOOC's listed unit 0883.HK, whose shares fell by almost 14% after the Reuters report, said in a stock market statement that it had inquired with its parent and learnt that it had not received any formal notice from relevant U.S. authorities.

+China's foreign ministry spokeswoman Hua Chunying said, in response to a question about Washington's planned move, that China hoped the United States would not erect barriers and obstacles to cooperation and discriminate against Chinese companies.

-The DOD, the Chinese embassy in Washington and CNOOC did not immediately respond to requests for comment.
+The DOD and the Chinese embassy in Washington did not immediately respond to requests for comment.

 SMIC, which relies heavily on equipment from U.S. suppliers, was already in Washington's crosshairs.
 In September, the U.S. Commerce Department informed some firms that they need to obtain a license before supplying goods and services to SMIC after concluding there was an "unacceptable risk" that equipment supplied to it could be used for military purposes.